Azure/Industrial-IoT/README.md

 To run the module and have it publish to IoT Hub, configure the name of your Hub (JSON field ```"IoTHubName"```) and the IoT Hub device ID and shared access key to use (JSON fields ```"Id"``` and ```"SharedAccessKey"```) in your version of ```gateway_config.json```.
 Note that if you use a "Mapping" module in your configuration, you can omit the ```"SharedAccessKey"``` field.
 Finally, ensure that the right native module is configured, based on your platform (i.e. iothub.dll for Windows, libiothub.so for Linux, etc.).

+You can build a sample gateway host as part of the Azure IoT Gateway SDK build system.
+Ensure that you pass the ```--enable_dotnetcore_binding``` to the build script and use one of the resulting sample gateway hosts.

-To build a sample gateway to host the OPC-UA module - along with the module itself - clone the gateway SDK repo to your device and run the build script with the ```-i <root-of-sdk>```.
+To simplify this step, and to build a sample gateway to host the OPC-UA module - along with the module itself - clone the gateway SDK repo to your device and run the build script with the ```-i <root-of-sdk>```.
 The resulting release folder will contain not just the module and managed dependencies, but also a native IoT Hub proxy module as well as a ```sample_gateway``` executable that you can pass the updated JSON configuration to.